watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 ## [Custom responses](custom-response/README.md)

-This example demonstrates how to use a custom response to render a custom UI widget of a card displaying information about the weather at a location provided by the user.
-The weather information is retrieved using an extension and the data is stored as action variables.
+This example demonstrates how to use a custom response to render a custom UI widget that will ask the user for information in order to preform a currency exchange and display the results.
+It will use an extension to obtain the exchange rate for the calculation.

 It demonstrates:

-- How to use a custom extension to fetch weather data from a 3rd party service.
+- How to use a custom extension to fetch currency data from a 3rd party service.
 - How to assign data from the extension response to action variables.
 - How to return a custom response (`user_defined`) from an action.
-- How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to display a custom weather card.
+- How to use a [**customResponse**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#customresponse) event handler to display a custom card.
-- How to use the [**updateHistoryUserDefined**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#updateHistoryUserDefined) instance function to record the state of a toggle button that appears on the custom response.
+- How to use the [**send**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#send) instance function to send a message to the assistant and include context variables with user input.
 - How to access action variables in a custom response.

 ## [Deep linking](deep-linking/README.md)